 How Long is the ESTA Processing Time?

-The ESTA visa USA processing time is extremely short.
-In most cases, if your information does not reveal any potential security threats or previous criminal history, you will receive a response within seconds.
+The ESTA application processing time is extremely short.
+In most cases, if your information does not reveal any potential security threats or previous criminal history, you will receive a response within 72 hours.

 This is what makes the ESTA so beneficial in comparison to the US visitor visas.
 Instead of waiting for a few weeks or months for the visa to be processed, the ESTA response is fast and efficient.
 If you are denied the ESTA, you will be ineligible for another ESTA application and have to apply for a Visitor’s visa.

 How Long is ESTA Valid for?